Annual Cooperstown Campus Safety Report

 Timely Warnings

 Members of the campus community are notified of crimes on campus that may pose a threat to their safety and well-being through the issuance of timely warnings.
 Timely warnings are generally issued for serious or ongoing threats to enable students and employees to protect themselves and to prevent further crimes from occurring.
-The decision to issue a timely warning is made on a case-by-case basis by University Police in consultation with the University administration considering all available facts, including such factors as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.
+The decision to issue a timely warning is made on a case-by-case basis by University Police in consultation with the university administration considering all available facts, including such factors as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.
 Timely warnings are issued without delay, as soon as enough pertinent information is available and may include the type, date, time, and location of a crime, as well as any available information about the suspect(s) and personal safety information; however, timely warnings always withhold the names of victims and treat any identifying information about the victim as strictly confidential.

-When a determination to issue a timely warning has been made, University Police immediately contacts University administrators and the Office of Communications to distribute the warning in one or more of the following ways:
+When a determination to issue a timely warning has been made, University Police immediately contacts university administrators and the Office of Communications to distribute the warning in one or more of the following ways:

 • Emergency alerts on the University website home page, University Police page, and the student portal.